-Then you have successfully taken your first steps to becoming a media company where the content you produce can be monetized and generate top line revenue.
+Then you have successfully taken your first steps to become a media company where the content you produce can be monetized and generate top-line revenue.

 But remember…I said that the second area that will impact your ability to be successful in monetizing your content, was that you need to produce content that is worthy of monetization.

 So let’s go deeper here and dissect what makes content worthy of monetization.